mhaugrud/msumcspy/_sources/MoreAboutIteration/Exercises.rst

 .. question:: moreiter_ex_8

    Write the ceilog2 function.
-It counts how many time its argument can be divided by 2 until the result is 1.
+It counts how many times its argument can be divided by 2 until its value is 1.

    .. activecode:: ex_7_16